-The Contingent Income Auto-Callable Yield Notes Linked to the Least Performing of the Russell 2000[®] Index and the S&P 500[®] Index (the "Notes") provide a monthly Contingent Coupon Payment of \$7.9167 on the applicable Contingent Payment Date if, on any monthly Observation Date, the Observation Value of each Underlying is greater than or equal to its Coupon Barrier
+The Contingent Income Auto-Callable Yield Notes Linked to the Least Performing of the Russell 2000® Index and the S&P 500® Index (the "Notes") provide a monthly Contingent Coupon Payment of \$7.9167 on the applicable Contingent Payment Date if, on any monthly Observation Date, the Observation Value of each Underlying is greater than or equal to its Coupon

 Beginning in September 2022, if the Observation Value of each Underlying is greater than or equal to its Starting Value on any Observation Date (other than the final Observation Date), the Notes will be automatically called, in whole but not in part, at 100% of the principal amount, together with the relevant Contingent Coupon Payment.
 No further amounts will be payable following an Automatic Call.
-If the Notes are not automatically called prior to maturity, a Knock-In Event has occurred, and the Ending Value of the Least Performing Underlying, and you may lose some or all of your investment in the Notes.
-If a Knock-In Event has not occurred, or if a Knock-In Event has occurred and the Ending Value of the Least Performing Underlying is greater than or equal to its Starting Value, at maturity you will receive the principal amount.
+If the Notes are not automatically called prior to maturity, a Knock-In Event has occurred, and the Ending Value of the Least Performing Underlying is less than its Starting Value, there is full exposure to declines in the Least Performing Underlying, and you may lose some or all of your investment in the Notes.
+If a Knock-in Event has not occurred, or if a Knock-In Event has occurred and the Ending Value of the Least Performing Underlying is greater than or equal to its Starting Value, at maturity you will receive the principal amount.
 At maturity you will also receive the final Contingent Coupon Payment if the Observation Value of each Underlying on the final Observation Date is greater than or equal to its Coupon Barrier.
 The Notes are not traditional debt securities and it is possible that the Notes will not pay any Contingent Coupon Payments, and you may lose a significant portion or all of your principal amount at maturity.
-Any payments on the Notes will be calculated based on \$1,000 in principal amount of Notes and will depend on the performance of the Underlyings, subject to our and BAC's credit risk
+Any payments on the Notes will be calculated based on \$1,000 in principal amount of Notes and will depend on the performance of the Underlyings, subject to our and